weberjn/curlwebmanager/README.md

 # curl WebManager

-This is a Java Servlet Web GUI to start downloads with curl.
+This is a *Jakarta Servlet* Web GUI to start downloads with curl.
 Enter curl commands or http urls.

 The application is secured by web application security.
 Add a user with the role curlmgr to your application server.